-We've put together the following information to help fellow Hobie Islanders get the most out of their sailing experience by maximizing performance dependability while minimizing the likelihood of inadvertant gear failure.
-We'll start by highlighting one of the most critical components of the Hobie Islands - the MirageDrive
+We’ve put together the following information to help fellow Hobie Islanders get the most out of their sailing experience by maximizing performance dependability while minimizing the likelihood of inadvertent gear failure.
+We’ll start by highlighting one of the most critical components of the Hobie Islands – the Miragedrive

-The pedal-powered MirageDrive is an invaluable component to the Hobie Islands for all sorts of obvious reasons.
-While it won't often be used all that much (or at all) in ideal sailing conditions, it is your 'get-out-of-jail' free card should the wind drop out, or should anything go wrong with the sail rig.
-We cannot stress enough how important it is to keep your MirageDrive reasonably well maintained and we always emphasize this whenever we talk to someone who bought their Hobie second hand, simply because it is likely they were never informed about proper maintenance procedures from whoever they bought the boat off.
-We have covered the basics on MirageDrive usage, maintainence and service in an article we titled 'All About Hobie's MirageDrive'.
-If your MirageDrive is a bit of an enigma to you, we highly recommend you read this article.
+The pedal-powered Miragedrive is an invaluable component to the Hobie Islands for all sorts of obvious reasons.
+While it won’t often be used all that much (or at all) in ideal sailing conditions, it is your ‘get-out-of-jail’ free card should the wind drop out, or should anything go wrong with the sail rig.
+We cannot stress enough how important it is to keep your Miragedrive reasonably well maintained and we always emphasize this whenever we talk to someone who bought their Hobie second hand, simply because it is likely they were never informed about proper maintenance procedures from whoever they bought the boat off.
+We have covered the basics on Miragedrive usage, maintenance and service in an article we titled ‘All About Hobie’s Miragedrive’.
+If your Miragedrive is a bit of an enigma to you, we highly recommend you click on over and take a look.

 Mast Receiver Set Screw Bolt